ChicoBitcoinJoe/community/README.md

 # Community

 This repo is an implementation of a *Reddit-like* site using Ethereum, Ipfs and the Share Platform (A collection of smart contracts on the Ethereum blockchain).
 A presentation about Community can be found at [this slide show](https://docs.google.com/presentation/d/1oiCmJcrn15-kK3xS-UzPbx5M1LAyRlGRRJ6q4qllw0E/edit?usp=sharing).
-Features include:
+Features on release will include:

 - AutoModeration
 - Ad Free